-You can invite your students to help you color the rice for a fun science experiment.
+You can invite your students to help you color the white rice for a fun science experiment.

-Start by pouring one bag of dry rice into a plastic gallon bag.
+Start by pouring one bag of dry white rice into a plastic gallon ziplock bag.

 Next, squirt a good amount of liquid watercolor into the bag and mix.
 You’ll know if you don’t have enough liquid watercolor if your rice isn’t brightly colored after mixing.